By Gina Morin, Design Intervention

 - Patience: Each client is at a different stage with their business and marketing knowledge—which requires listening, patience and education when interacting with them so that they know I understand what their needs are

-- Satisfaction: Delivering services and products that meet my clients' highest standards so that I can ensure their full satisfaction
+- Satisfaction: Delivering services and products that meet my clients' highest standards so that I can ensure their satisfaction

 - Balance: Working each day to maintain a healthy work-life balance so that I can sustain implementation of all the Values listed above